Zoom Phone Reporting Gaps and How They are Solved

 Many enterprises operate hybrid environments, featuring Zoom Phone in newer offices alongside legacy PBX systems in acquired sites or SBC-based routing in specific regions.
 Zoom Phone reporting is natively siloed to Zoom-originated calls and does not consolidate legacy PBX or gateway-originated call activity.

-How Enterprises Solve It: Organizations implement centralized CDR aggregation platforms with multi-vendor ingestion pipelines.
+How to Solve it:Organizations implement centralized CDR aggregation platforms with multi-vendor ingestion pipelines.
 By normalizing data from all sources into BI dashboards, they create a single source of truth for enterprise telephony activity.

 Finance teams frequently request cost breakdowns per department or location, PSTN usage analysis, and complex chargeback modeling.
-While Zoom Phone provides usage data, it does not automatically map organizational hierarchies found in ERP systems.
+While Zoom Phone provides usage data, it does not automatically map organizational hierarchies found in ERP systems..

-How Enterprises Solve It: Teams map extensions to HRIS department codes and enrich CDR exports with cost center metadata.
+How to Solve it:Teams map extensions to HRIS department codes and enrich CDR exports with cost center metadata.
 By calculating dial patterns and toll classifications, they create automated monthly chargeback reports that convert raw logs into financial intelligence.

 Zoom Phone dashboards are primarily designed for administrators.
 Executives, however, require monthly usage trends, growth patterns by site, DID utilization, and missed call heatmaps.
 The native interface is operationally useful but is not always executive-ready.